 - How google map is able to find the best & fastest route between the office and home?

 All the above question has one common answer “Algorithms”.
-The different problems will have a different algorithm (solution).
+The different problems will have different algorithms (solutions).
 ML instructs an algorithm to learn for itself by analysing data.
 The more data any algorithm processes, the smarter it becomes.
 Some of the popular machine learning algorithms are as below.

 - Linear Regression – Simple Linear Regression.